IMPLANTABLE CONTACTS LENS

 Made from collamer, a collagen co-polymer that is compatible with the human eye, the ICL also contains an ultraviolet filter that protects the eye against harmful ultraviolet radiation.

-Careful assessment of the dimensions of the eye is needed to determine if the eye can accommodate the added volume of the ICL and to avoid potential complication such as raised intraocular pressure and the early formation of cataracts.
+Careful assessment of the dimensions of the eye is needed to determine if the eye can accommodate the added volume of the ICL and to avoid potential complications such as raised intraocular pressure and the early formation of cataracts.
 Although the ICL is intended to be in place permanently, it may be removed if necessary.

 Key advantages of ICL: